California Rental Laws – An Overview of Landlord Tenant Rights

 • What deductions you can make.
 You can only make deductions in certain situations. such as if the tenant moves out without clearing utility payments or for causing damage exceeding normal wear and tear.

-• When to return the deposit.
+• When to return the security deposit.
 You must return the deposit within 21 days of the tenant moving out.

 Lease Termination